- Department: Foreman/Lead

 Reporting to the Foreman, the Truck Driver drives truck equipped with dump body to transport and dump loose

-such as sand, gravel, crushed rock, asphalt, and other materials.
-Trailers and equipment may also be hauled when
+materials such as sand, gravel, crushed rock, asphalt, and other materials.
+Trailers and equipment may also be

 The responsibilities of the Truck Driver include, but are not limited to: